What is a Cataract?

 - Cataract Surgery |

-The surgeons at Eye Associates Northwest, PC are pleased to offer the following premium options for our patients:
+The surgeons at Eye Associates Northwest are pleased to offer the following premium options for our patients:

 Toric (Astigmatism Correcting) Lens Implant: Toric lenses correct for corneal astigmatism which occurs when the cornea is misshapen.
 Toric lenses correct vision at a single, fixed distance, but reduce dependency on glasses or contacts to correct for astigmatism.
 As an example, patients who choose Toric lenses with a set point in the distance will likely only need reading glasses for near / intermediate tasks.